 The Lone Wolf is our big gun swallowtail designed by surf shaper Chris Christenson and Jeremy Jones.
 Blending features of a pow board with the heart of a Super-G race board, the Lone Wolf has a long sidecut and is built to arc big turns in big terrain.

 The Lone Wolf is a long and narrow board.
 The design allows you to rail huge turns on a longer then usual effective edge and sidecut.
 The 168cm is the ideal size for riders of average size.
 The Lone Wolf 162 cm is for lighter, smaller riders and the 174 cm is made for heavy, taller riders or riders with boots bigger then US size 10.

 The Women’s Flagship is one of the most aggressive women’s freeride boards on the market.
 It is a powerful, confidence inspiring shred stick for women who like to charge hard.

-The Flagship 152 and 154 cm are the best sizes for most women.
-The 152cm will be a bit better making tight turns in technical terrain and the 154cm will have a little more float in pow.
-That said, don’t be afraid to get the 152 cm and just set it back on deep days.
-Lighter, smaller women look to the 148 cm and taller, heavier women should check out the 156 cm.
-The 144cm is great for youth and notably shorter than average women.
+The Flagship 152cm is the best size for average size women.
+The 152cm offers plenty of float and is best size for making tight turns in technical terrain.
+The 155 cm will offer more float in pow, but don’t be afraid to get the 152 cm and just set it back on the deep days.
+Lighter, smaller women look to the 149 cm and taller, heavier women should check out the 155 cm.
+The 146cm is great for youth and notably shorter than average women.
 Note that the blunted tips on the Flagship give it more volume than your average pow board.
-The 152 cm rides like a traditional 154 cm and the 156 cm rides like a 158 cm..
+The 152 cm rides like a traditional 154 cm and the 155 cm rides like a 157 cm.